 • Time for students to share work they’ve created (prior to the Summer Workshop) with fellow students

-• Up to 25 students per session will be accepted.
-Finalists will be accepted by The Warehouse education staff, and will be notified by May 8, 2018.
+• Up to 25 students will be accepted.
+Finalists will be selected by education staff from The Warehouse, and will be notified by May 9, 2019.

 • Tuition for accepted participants is free of charge, and includes all supplies, meals, and a transportation stipend.

 Questions?
 Please contact Thomas Feulmer, Director of Education at The Warehouse, at 214.442.2878 or THOMAS@RACHOFSKYHOUSE.ORG

 Click HERE to download a PDF of the Nomination Form.

 MUSEUM FORUM for TEACHERS: Modern and Contemporary Art

 JULY 8-12, 2019 | 10AM-4PM DAILY